Caulifla and Kale: Dragon Ball Super

 In the Universal Survival Saga of Dragon Ball Super, Caulifla is introduced as the brash and headstrong leader of a group of Saiyan delinquents residing in their homeworld Sadala in Universe 6, a parallel universe to Universe 7 which is where the vast majority of the ‘’Dragon Ball’’ series takes place.
 The Saiyan Cabba recruits her and Kale, who is shy and timid but unknowingly demonstrates an immense hidden power when agitated, to compete on behalf of their home universe in the multiverse-oriented Tournament of Power, where eight 10-person teams fight in a battle royale to ensure the survival of their respective universe, with the winner of the tournament being given access to the powerful wish-granting Super Dragon Balls.

 In both anime and manga versions of the story arc, Kale in her frenzied Saiyan form eliminated multiple competitors from the tournament.
 She would later merge with Caulifla to become Kefla using a matching pair of Potara earrings.
-In the anime, Kefla is defeated and blasted out of the arena by Goku while in Ultra Instinct form; in the manga, Kefla and Goku's son Gohan eliminate each other from the tournament.
+In the anime, Kefla is defeated and blasted out of the arena by Goku while in Ultra Instinct -Sign- form; in the manga, Kefla and Goku's son Gohan eliminate each other from the tournament.